How The World's First Female Director Was Erased From History

 “I want them to know that there were many women at the beginning of cinema.
 I want them to know that most likely there were many women on many of these inventions all across different industries.
 I want them to be strong, be determined, and visualize and go out there and make it happen.
 Because if you set your mind to it, and you work hard, you can do anything.
 Alice is definitely the example of that.”

-“Be Natural: The Untold Story of Alice Guy-Blaché” is in theaters now.
+“Be Natural: The Untold Story of Alice Guy-Blaché” is in theatres now.

 Interview has been edited and condensed for length and clarity.